 Windy Sierra Pelona ridge is crisscrossed by OHV roads and trails with far-reaching vistas of surrounding peaks, the desert and pastoral rolling hills.
 These extensive views were the reason a fire lookout was once built here.
-The tower measured at 40 feet tall and was part of the Newhall District from 1932 to the 1970s.
+The tower measured at 40 feet tall and was part of the Newhall District beginning in 1932.
+It is unclear why and when the tower was removed.
+Newspaper articles place the lookout as still existing in the 1980s…

 One of the numerous OHV routes leads directly to the site of the former lookout tower, ushering in traffic from dirt bikers and jeeps (and hardly a hiker).
 Today only a few concrete slabs remain of the historic lookout.